+The DISS project was the catalyst for MITA.
 Named by the British Educational Research Association as one of 40 landmark studies to have had a significant impact on education in last 40 years, the DISS project is the largest study of teaching assistants and other school support staff carried out in the world.
-Results found that the more support pupils received, from TAs, the less progress they made - but TAs are not blame.
+The results, published in 2009 and widely reported in the media, found that the more support pupils received, from TAs, the less progress they made – especially those with special educational needs.